old-school-kid/RoboISM-OpenCV-sess/README.md

 # RoboISM-OpenCV-sess

-First RoboISM Session on 19th July by Ayush Tripathi
+First RoboISM Session on 19th June by Ayush Tripathi